panatchakorn-a/bias-eval-nli-considering-all-labels/README.md

 # Evaluating Gender Bias of Pre-trained Language Models in Natural Language Inference by Considering All Labels
-Datasets for the paper "Evaluating Gender Bias of Pre-trained Language Models in Natural Language Inference by Considering All Labels".
+Datasets from the paper [Evaluating Gender Bias of Pre-trained Language Models in Natural Language Inference by Considering All Labels](https://arxiv.org/abs/2309.09697).

 Highlights:
 - We created gender bias evaluation datasets for Pre-trained Language Models (PLM).
 The task is Natural Language Inference (NLI).